Sahil9214/Sahil9214/README.md

 ---
 ### 🎨 Beyond Code:
-When I’m not coding, I’m either **sketching** or planning my next **travel adventure**.
+When I’m not coding, I’m either listening to music or planning my next travel adventure.
 Always open to collaboration and exciting opportunities!

 ---
 ### 🔹 What I Do: